sherwinchiu/mask-detector/README.md

     - Could be further developed into facial recognition to unlock door
 - Schools and Hospitals
     - Ensure students, patients, visitors are properly protected
-    - Reduce spread in high-risk areas such as hospitals, schoosl with young children
+    - Reduce spread in high-risk areas such as hospitals, schools with young children